scholarslab/praxis/tutorials/bash/index.md

 speed by typing commands into the terminal.
 For a programmer, a day's work is dominated by a fairly small set of core activities - editing text files, creating and organizing directories, and traversing the file system to access different resources.
-Even though the content of these activities can be really complex - like, what gets typed into the text files - the suite of tasks that surrounds the core work of software development is highly suited to a command line mode of interaction.
+Even though the _content_ of these activities can be really complex - like, the content of the code that gets typed into the text files - the suite of tasks that surrounds and supports the core work of software development is highly suited to a command line mode of interaction.

 Getting comfy on the command line is a bit like learning to drive a stick shift.
 At first, it can seem sort of ridiculous and obtuse.
 If automatic transmissions exist, what's the point?
 Over time, though, you start to realize that the manual transmission gives you a more complete and robust level of control over the car.
-Instead of coaxing the car to do what you want, you order it, and it obeys.
+Instead of coaxing the car to do what you want, you order it.
+And it obeys.
 This is exhilarating, and you begin to realize that the stick shift solves a whole set of problems and annoyances that, in the past, you didn't even know you had.